xiyaowong/coc-stylua/README.md

 You can specify the path of the StyLua binary using the `stylua.styluaPath` setting.
 By default, if this is null, the extension will download the binary and store it in its local storage.

+You can use `stylua.configPath` to specify path to stylua.toml configuration file.

 ## Commands

 - `stylua.reinstall` Reinstall StyLua